davecalnan/notmario/README.md

 2. Resets the canvas so it's nice and blank.
 A blank canvas, if you will.
 (Oh, you won't?
 My apologies.)
 3. Scrolls the canvas if needs be to keep Not-MarioⓇ firmly on the screen.
 4. Draws ownly the visible portion of the world in glorious Technicolour.

+# Debugging
+Want to "play" the "game" but with some numbers up the top left corner?
+Type `game.options.debug = true` in your browser console while playing.